sshutdownow/junos-pyez-prefix-list/README.md

 # junos-pyez-prefix-list
 create prefix-list from BGP routes with community

+I have created this script to use it on BNG, as, at present time (15.1), DCU is not supported in dynamic profiles, though, SCU does.

 Installation
 ------------
 1. Install JunOS PyEZ library, please, use official documentation - https://www.juniper.net/techpubs/en_US/junos-pyez2.0/topics/task/installation/junos-pyez-server-installing.html .